 Class representing a Dose-Rate, Gantry-speed VMAT test.
 Will accept, analyze, and return the results.

-image\paths (iterable (list, tuple, etc)) - A sequence of paths to the image files.
+- image\paths (iterable (list, tuple, etc)) A sequence of paths to the image files. - kwargs Passed to the image loading function.
+See ~pylinac.core.image.load.

 Run the demo for the Dose Rate & Gantry Speed test.